deacademy/airflow-with-aws-eks/README.md

 `source ./airflow_with_aws_eks_venv/bin/activate`

 ## Now you need to execute each command at step by step process under your active python virtual environment

+# Generate new ssh key for authenticating to Git code from terminal
+Step 1: Run the following command and press enter for all questions to skip and keep default values.<br />
+`ssh-keygen -t ed25519`

+Step 2: Copy public key content by running the following command need to add in ssh key under your GitHub account.<br/>
+`cat  /home/ec2-user/.ssh/id_ed25519.pub`

+# Confguring SSH to EC2 instance for acessing it.
+Step 1: Add the ssh key to EC2 instances.
+You should able to see key name airflow-with-aws-eks-github-ssh in key pairs list in EC2 service page under Network & Security section.<br />
+`aws ec2 import-key-pair --key-name "airflow-with-aws-eks-github-ssh" --public-key-material fileb:///home/ec2-user/.ssh/id_ed25519.pub`

+# Add GitHUB pernsonal access token to GitHUB repository.
+Token should be different in your GitHUB account.
+Step 1: Terminal command to add GITHUB_TOKEN environment variable in cloud9 environment<br/>
+`export GITHUB_TOKEN=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`<br/>

+# Clone this repository to cloud9 environment throough terminal
+`git clone git@github.com:deacademy/airflow-with-aws-eks.git`

 # Upgrading latest version of pip package (Stay upto data with latest python packages)
 Step 1: Upgrade pip for installing python external package<br/>